-Android Oreo allows you to manage notifications in more detail using notification “channels”, so you can categorise the ones you want to see and the other you don’t, even notifications from the same app.
+Android Oreo allows you to manage notifications in more detail using notification “channels”, so you can categorize the ones you want to see and the others you don’t, even notifications from the same app.

-This Feature is awesome and able to save the battery from unwanted regular notification from the apps.
+This feature is awesome and able to save the battery from unwanted regular notifications from the apps.

 3 ) Smart text selection